amcginlay/tips-2022-k8s-demo/README.md

 ctrl+c
 ```

-## Step 5 - Build and test App in Docker
+## Step 5 - Build container image and test in Docker

 To run your app Kubernetes you first need an OCI compliant container image which Docker can produce and hold for us.